 Trigger points can be identified by pain that results when pressure is applied to an area of a person’s body.
+It’s basically where the fascia has kinked or seized up.
 In the diagnosis of myofascial pain syndrome, four types of trigger points can be distinguished:

 Release & Treatment